(B). A two-times increase or decrease in power results in a change of approximately 3 decibels.

 The logarithmic decibel scale is used to measure changes in power or signal strength.

-Note: Formula for change in Power in Decibels
+Note: Formula to calculate change in Power in Decibels:

 \[\Delta\text{ dB} = 10 \times \log_{10} \bigg ( \frac{P_2}{P_1} \bigg )\]